mapluisch/GPT-4-Vision-for-HoloLens/README.md

 If you want to capture and use the photos from a HoloLens directly, disable the ImageTest GameObject, and simply link the function call of `GPT4Vision.cs` > `CapturePhoto` (e.g., to a HoloLens button, finger gesture, ...).

+You can call the `OpenAIWrapper` function `AnalyzeImageWithPrompt` with any image as `byte[]` and specify your own base prompt on call as well.
+Just link a ref to any of your own scripts and it <i>should</i> work.

 ## Disclaimer
 This project is a barebones prototype for now and still WIP.
-Better built-in functionalities will come, potentially adding standard GPT-4 requests / GPT-4-Audio as well.
 Feel free to create a PR.